nvbach91/ops2x/README.md

 ```
 \* you might want to add MongoDB's bin to you system's PATH

 * Instead of installing a local MongoDB you can connect to a remote server.
 By default, the project assumes you choose to use a local MongoDB instance.
-Check line ``14`` in ``~/ops2x/app.js`` in case you don't want to install MongoDB and use the remote one instead.
+Chnage file ``~/ops2x/config.js`` accordingly

 * navigate to project folder to continue
 ```